MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

   - What are the different parameters of a function: what does the computer need to function (abstraction of case study)
   - How are variables created, different examples of naming, initializing, and assigning value

 .
 Drawing the different music buttons based on feature, function, and representation.

-What is the Advanced Placement Requirements
+What are the Advanced Placement Requirements

 Note: start with 100%, when does mark start to decrease

 DIVs are built based on referent measures

 Purpose of this player: celebration, promotion
-- give to someone to share favorite songs and special messages to that person about the songs, images or shared memories
+- give to someone to share favorite songs and special messages to that person about the songs, images, or shared memories
 - full exploration of setup, keyPressed, application to mousePressed
 - introducing draw

-Purpose: Review the final project after all prototyping done
+Purpose: Review the final project after all prototyping is done
 - All print() and println() removed
 - Heap Sheets for Variables
   - Beginning: record values
   - Intermediate: summarize what these are
   - Advanced: identify manipulation
-- Identify bugs: try to prototype smaller version of program
+- Identify bugs: try to prototype a smaller version of the program
   - background
   - images: placement in DIV, what else is happening in DIV
   - missing 2D images
   - previous button
   - Song name doesn't change
   - Song Bar Position doesn't work
-- Identify necessary needed code
+- Identify necessary code needed
   - Hover over
   - Activation or last button pressed
   - Shuffle
   - Random start
 - Timing & Big O
   - Basic Timing Code
-  - Decreasing lines of Code in DIVs
+  - Decreasing lines of code in DIVs

-Copy program to be for students to add comments to Explain all parts, work in groups, use AI
+Copy program for students to add comments to
+Explain all parts, work in groups, use AI

 See Comments for Notes and Activities
-- Notes in draw() for Read and Reviewing Structured Code
+- Notes in draw() for Reading and Reviewing Structured Code
 - Building Buttons based on QUIT Button

 Button Data Structure